foonoo/docs/2-Creating-blogs.md

+---
+title: A simple blog example
+---
 # A simple Blog Example
-For a proper primer on how to use foonoo, let's work through a simple blogging example.
-Not only is this example going to be a good introduction to foonoo, it's also going to provide some useful information about the internal workings of foonoo.
-Honestly, a blogging example is also a good start for anyone interested in working with foonoo.
-After all, static site generators have always been staple of the personal blogging community&mdash;and if you've read this far, you're may most likely interested in blogging with foonoo.
+For a primer on how to use foonoo, let's work through a simple blogging example.
+In addition to being an introduction, this tutorial will also going to provide some useful information about the internal workings of foonoo.

+It is worth noting that a blogging example is also a good start for anyone interested in working with foonoo.
+After all, static site generators have always been staple of the personal blogging community&mdash;and if you've read this far, you're most likely interested in blogging with foonoo.

 ## Initializing a Blog Directory
 As already stated, foonoo builds sites by relying on dedicated site generators.
 When it comes to blogs, foonoo can rely on a built in `blog` generator.
-This generator reads input from a specially formatted source directory, and it writes its outputs as a static blog website.
+This generator reads its input from a specially formatted source directory and writes its outputs as a static blog website.

-The first step in creating a blog is to initialize a directory with the `blog` generator’s required file structure.
-This can be done by switching to an empty directory where we want the blog's sources to reside and executing the following command:
+The requirement of a special source directory means the first step in creating a blog is to initialize a "source" directory with the required file structure.
+To do this, switch to an empty directory and execute:

 	foonoo create blog

 Once executed, this command creates a `site.yml` file, which contains the the configuration details of the site and three other directories: `_foonoo`,  `posts`, and `pages`.

-As its name suggests, the `_foonoo` directory is required by the foonoo core; it is used internally by foonoo and it’s also where you can place your images, themes and other related assets.
+As its name suggests, the `_foonoo` directory is required by the foonoo core; it is used internally by foonoo and every foonoo site will have one.
+Generally, it contains site meta-data, cached information, and it’s also where you can put your images, themes and other related assets.

-The `posts` and `pages` directories, on the other hand, are required by the `blog` generator, and they're used to hold the raw text files for individual blog posts and any additional stand alone pages you may create, respectively.
+The `posts` and `pages` directories, on the other hand, are required for the `blog` generator.
+Those directories are used to hold the raw text files for individual blog posts and any additional stand alone pages you may create.

 ## Testing your blog
-With the initial directory structure in place after the execution of the `create` command, we can generate the HTML code for our first blog by executing the following code in our blog directory:
+With the initial directory structure in place, we can generate the HTML code for our first blog by executing `foonoo generate`	in the blog directory.

-	foonoo generate

-This command should produce a output to the terminal, similar to what is below:
+This command should create an `output_site` directory containing the HTML code for your blog site.
+If successful, it should produce output similar to what is below:

 ````
 Found 1 site in "/home/ekow/blog/"